JasmineElm/JasmineElm.github.io/_posts/2017-05-29-Micromontage-in-Sox.markdown

 + The chosen duration range means that slices are (generally) perceptible as distinct sounds
 + The method of stitching doesn't alter slices before stitching them together
 + The method of stitching doesn't include the ability to stitch silence into the output file
-+ the montage has a single layer; slices sit next to one-another rather than on top of one-another
++ The montage has a single layer; slices sit next to one-another rather than on top of one-another
 + The micromontage is made up of parts of a single file, rather than parts of multiple files

 Nevertheless, the script is an interesting experiment in what can be done on the commandline using simple tools.